-The UK is a party to the Brussels Convention Relating to the Arrest of Seagoing Ships, 1952.
-The relevant provisions are contained in the Senior Courts Act 1981.
-Section 20 sets out the types of claims for which the ship may be arrested.
+The UK is a party to the Convention Relating to the Arrest of Seagoing Ships, Brussels, 1952, which is in broad terms applicable in the U.K.

 3. Is there any other way to arrest a ship in your jurisdiction?